Storm clouds are gathering over the global economy

 "We surely haven't heard the last of the Italian crisis as the new government challenges the European Union," said Kit Juckes, a strategist at Societe Generale.

 Economists are wary of the new government in Rome, which has big spending plans.
 A clash with EU fiscal rules could come later this year when the government presents its budget.
-Investors are already demanding higher interest rates to lend to the heavily-indebted nation money.
+Investors are already demanding higher interest rates to lend the heavily-indebted nation money.

 Then there's the euro.